California State Archives offers free tours for exhibit showcasing Black history

 "So, right now, we're showcasing our struggles against injustice," said Natalia Visante, acting state archivist.
 "This will be up for the next year."

 This display shows a timeline of the injustices toward Black Californians and their resilience toward change.
-It includes the 11,000-page final report submitted by the reparations task force.
+It includes the 1,100-page final report submitted by the reparations task force.

 "These are the different information that the task force has presented and so, there's also an executive summary," said Kipchoge Randall, a consultant with the archives.